exercism/ruby/exercises/resistor-color-duo/README.md

 * Resistors are small - so small in fact that if you printed the resistance value on them, it would be hard to read.
 To get around this problem, manufacturers print color-coded bands onto the resistors to denote their resistance values.
 Each band acts as a digit of a number.
 For example, if they printed a brown band (value 1) followed by a green band (value 5), it would translate to the number 15.

 In this exercise, you are going to create a helpful program so that you don't have to remember the values of the bands.
-The program will take two colors as input, and output the correct number.
+The program will take two colors as input, and output the resistance value.

-The band colors are encoded as follows:
+The band colors and associated values are as follows:

 - Black: 0
 - Brown: 1